hilmanski/SSG-CMS/README.md

 - This schema consumed by Frontend to generate dynamic form.
 - This schema consumed by Backend to generate markdown files.
 - Using Octokit (Github API) to manage content on specific folder.
 - No signup/login.
-"Auth" replaced with secret_code that stored in localstorage which refers to what in vercel .env
+"Auth" replaced with secret_code that stored in cookue which refers to what in vercel .env

 ## Raw Ideas v0.2
 - How to make the token only works for certain repo (repo that user gave authorization too).
 Not general token.
 Useful?